Your go-to brake shop and more.

 We inspect these braking system components so that you’re safe on every Scottsdale road you travel:

 Drum brake inspections include:

 - Shoes and brake drums

 - Return springs

 Hydraulic system inspections include:

 - Master cylinder

 We also inspect your emergency brake cable.
-Braking systems are different for certain BMW makes and models.
-There are similarities that are constant across all vehicles, though.
-Disc brakes are used in the front and rear of a vehicle.
-Drum brakes are strictly made for the rear.
+While braking systems are all different for various makes and models there are similarities that are constant across all vehicles.
+Disc brakes are used in the front and rear of a vehicle and drum brakes are strictly made for the rear.
 Your braking system links each individual brake to its wheel and the master cylinder.
 This linking system is comprised of metal hoses that deliver brake fluid to each brake.

 It all starts with the master cylinder.